Conference Theme

 Lead Scientist, Corpower Ocean

-Title: Solving Multi-diciplinary and Complex Problems
+Title: Solving Multi-disciplinary and Complex Problems

-Abstract: At the conference Todalshaug will share views on how the company has addressed challenges in a solving multi-disciplinary and complex problems, and now, as the company is moving into industrialisation, link this to a system of systems perspective.
+Abstract: At the conference Todalshaug will share views on how the company has addressed challenges in a solving multi-disciplinary and complex problem, and now, as the company is moving into industrialisation, link this to a system of systems perspective.

 Bio: Jørgen Hals Todalshaug is an experienced scientist with a passion for sustainability and renewable energy.
 His work has been focused on floating systems for conversion of wind and wave energy.
 Jørgen has a master’s degree in physics, and a PhD degree in wave energy conversion from NTNU in Norway.
 He is now serving as lead scientist at CorPower Ocean AB, one of today’s leading companies in the development and industrialisation of wave energy technology.

-About CorPower Ocean: Headquartered in Sweden, and with offices also in Portugal, Norway and Scotland, CorPower Ocean currently counts about 100 employees from 22 different countries.
+CorPower Ocean: Headquartered in Sweden, and with offices also in Portugal, Norway and Scotland, CorPower Ocean currently counts about 100 employees from 22 different countries.
 The company’s mission is to contribute to the energy transition by enabling the harvest of energy from ocean waves readily available along coasts around the world.
 CorPower Ocean has followed a staged development programme recommended by the International energy agency, which along with a research-based multi-disciplinary approach has resulted in a technology that is both robust and cost efficient.